 Some think of the capital as a collection of federal buildings and government officials.
 But it’s much more than that.
 It’s a beautiful, green city, each neighborhood with its own architectural and cultural character.
 Over half a million people live there, many of whom have nothing to do with running the country.

 I now live in New York, and I hadn’t been back for more than a holiday weekend here and there until the pandemic.
 But I was there when COVID-19 hit, and lived with my parents for four months.
-In those uncertain early days of grocery-disinfection and toilet-paper-hoarding, I found peace in walking the tree-lined streets and ordering takeout from neighborhood restaurants.
+In those uncertain early days of grocery disinfection and rising death tolls, I walked its tree-lined streets and ordered takeout from neighborhood restaurants.
 Even after these many years living elsewhere, D.C. will always feel like home.

-So when white supremacists, conspiracy theorists, and neo-Nazis filled the capital in an outrageous and violent attempt to overturn the election results on January 6, 2021, it didn’t just feel like a threat to democracy.
-It was an invasion of a place that I lived in and loved not only as a child, but also during much of the darkest year in collective memory — my hometown.
+So when white supremacists, conspiracy theorists, and neo-Nazis breached the capital in an outrageous and violent attempt to overturn the election results on January 6, 2021, it didn’t just feel like a threat to democracy.
+It was an invasion of a place that I loved — my hometown.

-Yesterday’s images speak more eloquently to the terror than any words can, as images often do.
+Yesterday’s images speak more eloquently to the terror than any words can.
 We Jews are notoriously prepared for the worst, and the prospect of persecution is rarely far from our minds.
 In a year that’s been full of omnipresent Jewish anxiety, the sight of Confederate flags and Nazi slogans in our highest halls of government was a nightmare come to life.

 But one of the most alarming things about yesterday was D.C.’s total impotence to protect itself.
 People on the internet kept asking where the police were, and why the National Guard took so long to arrive.
 Though some of this was due to police and military jurisdiction issues around the Capitol, there’s a simpler answer, too: because D.C. is not a state.